directus/directus/docs/configuration/sso-configs.md

 Below is a collection of Directus configurations for integrating with various OAuth 2.0 and OpenID platforms.

-Due to the large number of avalible SSO plaforms, this list will only cover the most common configurations.
-Contribution to expand and maintain the list are encouranged.
+Due to the large number of available SSO platforms, this list will only cover the most common configurations.
+Contributions to expand and maintain the list are encouraged.

 ## Google